edinburgh-napier/set09121/lectures/lecture10.md

 # Abstraction - And so we build Games Engines

 - But do we need them?
- - ...We didn't always have them.
+ - ...We didn't always have them. <!-- .element: class="fragment" -->

-Q: How complex do you think a game needs to before you think you need to sperate Engine Code?
+Q: How complex do you think a game needs to before you think you need to sperate Engine Code? <!-- .element: class="fragment" -->

-- A: `¯\_(ツ)_/¯`
+- `¯\_(ツ)_/¯` <!-- .element: class="fragment" -->
-- A: Once your code gets abstract enough
+- A: Once your code gets abstract enough <!-- .element: class="fragment" -->
-- A: From the start
+- A: From the start <!-- .element: class="fragment" -->
-- A: Never, and write some crazy fast/bad code
+- A: Never, and write some crazy fast/bad code <!-- .element: class="fragment" -->

-Not all Games Need an 'engine'
+Not all Games Need an 'engine' <!-- .element: class="fragment" -->

-- Some are simplistic enough to not need it.
+- Some are simplistic enough to not need it. <!-- .element: class="fragment" -->
-- We already have an engine somewhat: SFML.
+- We already have an engine somewhat: SFML.  <!-- .element: class="fragment" -->
  - This is already isolated from our code.
-But it doesn't do Everything we need.
+But it doesn't do Everything we need. <!-- .element: class="fragment" -->

 ---